-Publication of Eligible Locations: Prior to beginning the Challenge Phase, OBO will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
-OBO will also publish locations considered served, as they can be challenged.
-OBO tentatively plans to publish the locations in early 2024, consistent with NTIA approval of the process.

-- 2. Challenge Phase: During the Challenge Phase, challengers may submit the challenge through OBO's challenge portal.
+- Publication of Eligible Locations: Prior to beginning the Challenge Phase, OBAE will publish the set of locations eligible for BEAD funding, which consists of the locations resulting from the activities outlined in Sections 5 and 6 of the NTIA BEAD Challenge Process Policy Notice (e.g., administering the deduplication of funding process).
+OBAE will also publish locations considered served, as they can be challenged.
+OBAE tentatively plans to publish the locations on February 5, 2024. - 2.
+Challenge Phase: During the Challenge Phase, challengers may submit the challenge through OBAE's challenge portal.
 All challenges will be made visible to the service provider whose service availability and performance is being contested.
-The portal will notify the provider of the challenge through an automated email, which will include related information about timing for the provider's response.
+Providers will be responsible for regularly checking the portal for information regarding new challenges, including timing for the provider's response.
 At this time, the location will enter the "challenged" state. - a.
-Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify the following: - i.
-That the address provided in the challenge can be found in the Fabric and is a BSL. - ii.
-That the challenged service is listed in the National Broadband Map and meets the definition of reliable broadband service. - iii.
-That the email address from which the challenge was sent is verifiable and reachable by sending a confirmation message to the listed contact email. - iv.
-For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR). - b.
-OBO will verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - c.
+Minimum Level of Evidence Sufficient to Establish a Challenge: The challenge portal will verify the following:

+- i.
+That the address provided in the challenge can be found in the Fabric and is a BSL - ii.
+That the challenged service is listed in the National BroadbandMap and meets the definition of reliable broadband service - That the email address from which the challenge was sent is verifiable and reachable by sending a confirmation message to the listed contact email - iv.
+For scanned images, the challenge portal will determine whether the quality is sufficient to enable optical character recognition (OCR) - b.
+OBAE will verify that the evidence submitted falls within the categories stated in the NTIA BEAD Challenge Process Policy Notice and the document is unredacted and dated. - c.
 Timeline: Challengers will have 30 calendar days to submit a challenge from the time the initial lists of unserved and underserved locations, community anchor institutions, and existing enforceable commitments are posted.

-- 3. Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area.
-Providers must regularly check the challenge portal notification method for notifications of submitted challenges. - a.
-Provider Options: Challenged service providers will have the following options for action at this time. - Rebut: Rebuttals must be provided with evidence, at which time the challenged location or locations will enter the "disputed" state. - ii.
-Leave Unrebutted: If a challenge that meets the minimum level of evidence is not rebutted, the challenge will be considered conceded and sustained.
-This will result in transition of the challenged location(s) to the "sustained" state. - iii.
+OBAE tentatively plans that the 30-day challenge submission period will run from February 5, 2024, to March 6, 2024. - 3.
+Rebuttal Phase: Only the challenged service provider may rebut the reclassification of a location or area.
+Providers must regularly check the challenge portal for information regarding submitted challenges. - a.
+Provider Options: Challenged service providers will have the following options for action at this time. - Rebut: Rebuttals must be provided with evidence, at which time the challenged location or locations will enter the "disputed" state. - Leave Unrebutted: If a challenge that meets the minimum level of evidence is not rebutted, the challenge will be considered conceded and sustained.
+This will result in transition of the challenged location(s) to the "sustained" state.

+- iii.
 Concede the Challenge: In the event the challenged service provider signals agreement with the challenge, the challenge will be considered conceded and sustained.
-This will result in transition of the challenged location(s) to the "sustained" state. - Timeline: Providers will have 30 calendar days from notification of a challenge to provide rebuttal information to OBO. - 4.
-Final Determination Phase: During the Final Determination phase, OBO will make the final determination of the classification of the location(s) that remain in the disputed state, either declaring the challenge "sustained" or "rejected." - a.
-Timeline: OBO will make a final challenge determination within 60 calendar days of the challenge rebuttal.
+This will result in transition of the challenged location(s) to the "sustained" state. - b.
+Timeline: Providers will have 30 business days, or the number of days required by NTIA, whichever is shorter, from notification of a challenge to provide rebuttal information to OBAE.
+OBAE tentatively plans that the 30-day challenge rebuttal period will run from March 7, 2024, to April 19, 2024. - 4.
+Final Determination Phase: During the Final Determination phase, OBAE will make the final determination of the classification of the location(s) that remain in the disputed state, either declaring the challenge "sustained" or "rejected." - a.
+Timeline: OBAE will make a final challenge determination within 30 calendar days of the challenge rebuttal.
 Reviews will occur on a rolling basis, as challenges and rebuttals are received.
+OBAE tentatively plans that the 30-day final determination period will run from April 19, 2024, to May 19, 2024.